KinetikSimulationDevTeam/kinetik-simulation-prototype-dev/docs/AdminManual.md

 4. Wait for the development server to start.
 Once started, you can view the project in your web browser by navigating to the appropriate URL, typically `http://localhost:3000`.

 Your app should now be running locally and using your AWS resources.
 If you encounter any issues, consult the Amplify documentation or reach out to the Amplify community for support.

+For how to use the Kinetik Simulation Application, please refers to the [User Manual](./UserManual.md) for more information.